Tom Marino, Trump's Pick As Drug Czar, Withdraws After Damaging Opioid Report

 After Marino's name was withdrawn, Manchin tweeted to Trump, "thanks for recognizing we need a drug czar who has seen the devastating effects of the problem."

-Manchin is a co-sponsor of a bill to repeal the changes made by the 2016 law, along with Sen. Clarie McCaskill, D-Mo., and Sen. Margaret Wood Hassan, D-N.H.
+Manchin has co-sponsored legislation that would repeal the changes made by the 2016 law, along with Sen. Clarie McCaskill, D-Mo., and Sen. Margaret Wood Hassan, D-N.H.

-In the Senate, the bill was sponsored by Sen. Orrin Hatch, R-Utah — who also saw it through the markup process.
+In the Senate, the drug enforcement bill was sponsored by Sen. Orrin Hatch, R-Utah — who also saw it through the markup process.
 In Congress and on Twitter, Hatch has defended his role this week, calling the Post story "flawed" and "one-sided."

 Hatch also said the bill was supported by patient groups who "were concerned about DEA's unfettered enforcement authority."